 She is fluent in English, French, Cantonese and speaks good Mandarin.

 Chia Bee Lian +

-Inspired by a childhood with her adventurous Dad - who took her & her siblings to scout the many “off the beaten track” parts of both Singapore & Malaysia - and before the demands of marriage, children & a career (in finance), Bee Lian dreamt of seeing the 7 Wonders of the World; & she managed to achieve much of that dream….
+Inspired by a childhood exploring off-the-beaten-track parts of Singapore and Malaysia with an adventurous Dad and before the demands of marriage, children, and a finance career, Bee Lian dreamt of seeing the Seven Wonders of the World—and she managed to achieve much of that dream.

-Armed with such a curious approach to life, it’s not surprising that she has become a passionate advocate for Singapore’s history & heritage!
+Armed with a curious approach to life, it’s not surprising that she is a passionate advocate for Singapore’s history and heritage!

-Not only has she volunteered at the Sentosa Maritime Museum (including involved delving into the old maritime silk route and as far back as Marco Polo & Admiral Zheng He), Gardens by the Bay, the URA City Gallery, the National Library, the Preservation of Monuments Board and various other heritage museums, she’s also researched the Telok Ayer area in depth and loves walking around Singapore and making new discoveries about our small but intriguing country every day.
+Not only has she volunteered at the Sentosa Maritime Museum (delving into the old maritime silk route as far back as Marco Polo and Admiral Zheng He), Gardens by the Bay, the URA City Gallery, the National Library, the Preservation of Monuments Board and various other heritage museums, she’s also researched the Telok Ayer area in depth and loves walking around Singapore making new discoveries every day.

-She also travels overseas, both near and far, to learn how Singapore was, and is, connected to the region and beyond.
+She often travels overseas to learn how Singapore was, and is, connected to the region and beyond.

-Bee Lian is licensed to guide in English and also speaks Mandarin and Malay as well as several Chinese dialects - Hokkien, Teochew and Cantonese.
+Bee Lian is licensed to guide in English and speaks Mandarin, Malay, and Chinese dialects, including Hokkien, Teochew, and Cantonese.